 - 2. Sedums thrive in poor soils with low nutrient levels and do not require excessive fertilization.
-However, should the soil test indicate that the Modular Tray Roof Garden's growth media requires amendment; Carlisle recommends the use of granular slow release organic fertilizer.
+However, should the soil test indicate that the Roof Garden's growth media requires amendment; Carlisle recommends the use of granular slow release organic fertilizer.
 Fertilizer should be applied as necessary to return the growth media to original organic content.
 A single fertilization event should occur in the spring depending on the results of the annual soil test. - 3.
-The Modular Tray Roof Garden system should receive a minimum of one weeding event every three months. - 4.
-During weeding events roof drains must be inspected and cleared of any debris. - After the local trees have dropped their leaves, a final weeding event and general inspection must be performed.
-All debris must be removed from the Modular Tray Roof Garden and drains must be given a final inspection for the season. - 6.
-If the Modular Tray Roof Garden is accessed during the winter months, de-icing products must not be used in the vicinity of the vegetation.
-Salts or de-icing chemicals will harm the vegetation. - 7.
-Any snow removed from pavers or walkways should be distributed evenly across the Modular Tray Roof Garden system to prevent potential damage to the vegetation. - 8.
+If the Roof Garden was planted with sedum plugs or custom plants a minimum of one weeding event should be performed every 2 months. - 4.
+If the Roof Garden was planted with sedum mats or sedum tiles, a minimum of one weeding event should be performed every three months. - 5.
+During weeding events roof drains must be inspected and cleared of any debris. - 6.
+After the local trees have dropped their leaves, a final weeding event and general inspection must be performed.
+All debris must be removed from the Roof Garden and drains must be given a final inspection for the season. - 7.
+If the Roof Garden is accessed during the winter months, de-icing products must not be used in the vicinity of the vegetation.
+Salts or de-icing chemicals will harm the vegetation. - 8.
+Any snow removed from pavers or walkways should be distributed evenly across the Roof Garden to prevent excessive point loading on the building and potentially damaging the vegetation. - 9.
 Should it be necessary to remove snow from the Roof Garden, care will need to be exercised to ensure that the vegetation layer is not damaged or inadvertently removed.